-- 15.64 The Advisory Panel may elect to interview applicants.
+- 45.12015.63 The Advisory Panel may elect to interview applicants.
 If so all applicants will be interviewed.
 The purpose of the interview will be to clarify the detail of the application and not to negotiate with the applicants.
 All interviews will be minuted.
 The Panel will supply its draft evaluation to the relevant applicant so as to enable them to correct any factual errors or to make representations as to the scoring on the qualitative evaluation.
 No new information will be accepted at this stage.
-Following any reply in writing by the applicant, the Panel will complete its assessment and forward it together with the applicants' representations to the Licensing Committee. - 15.65 The Licensing (Licensing and Gambling) Sub-Committee will determine the application in accordance with its terms of reference.
-Any legal advice required shall be supplied by the Council's Legal Services' representative. - 15.66 The decision on the successful applicant will be made public and the reasons published on the Council's web site. - 15.67 The Licensing (Licensing and Gambling) Sub-Committee members will be able to consider all the applications and award their own scoring as considered appropriate using the competition principles and weighting document in the application pack.
+Following any reply in writing by the applicant, the Panel will complete its assessment and forward it together with the applicants' representations to the Licensing Committee. - 15.12215.64 The Licensing (Licensing and Gambling) Sub-Committee Licensing Committee will receive advice from the Advisory Panel and will determine the application in accordance with its terms of reference.-Any legal advice required shall be supplied by the Council's Legal Services' representative. - 15.12415.65 The decision on the successful applicant will be made public and the reasons published on the Council's web site-, with any necessary redaction to preserve commercial confidentiality. - 15.12615.66 The Licensing (Licensing and Gambling) Sub-Committee Licensing Committee members will be able to consider all the applications and award their own scoring as considered appropriate using the competition principles and weighting document in the application pack.
 The Casino Licence or Provisional Statement will be offered to the highest ranked applicant at Stage 2, subject to completion of the Legal Agreement being accepted.
-If the Agreement is not completed then the Licensing Authority reserves the right to make the award for the next ranked applicant. - 15.68 The unsuccessful applicant(s) will be informed of the result and reasons for rejection as soon as is reasonably practicable.
-Once a decision has been made by the Licensing Sub-Committee there will be no right of appeal against this decision. - 15.69 In accordance with the Code of Practice issued by the Secretary of State, the Licensing Authority shall ensure that there is a Register of Interests in place disclosing interest in any contract, arrangement or other relationship with an applicant or a person connected or associated with an applicant.
-The Register will be published on the Council's website, alternatively a hard copy will be made available upon request free of charge.
-However, applicants should note that this does not apply to any agreement between the Licensing Authority and applicant entered into during the second stage of the competition. - 15.70 In addition, the Licensing Authority shall have a Protocol governing the storage of confidential information submitted during the second stage to maintain confidentiality.
+If the Agreement is not completed then the Licensing Authority reserves the right to make the award for the next ranked applicant. - 45.12815.67 The unsuccessful applicant(s) will be informed of the result and reasons for rejection as soon as is reasonably practicable.
+Once a decision has been made by the Licensing Sub-Committee there will be no right of appeal against this decision. - 45.13015.68 In accordance with the Code of Practice issued by the Secretary of State, the Licensing Authority shall ensure that there is a Register of Interests in place disclosing interest in any contract, arrangement or other relationship with an applicant or a person connected or associated with an applicant.
+The Register will be published on the Council's web_site,site; alternatively a hard copy will be made available upon request free of charge.
+However, applicants should note that this does not apply to any agreement between the Licensing Authority and applicant entered into during the second stage of the competition[JUB3].
+The Register will be update as required during the application process.

+45.13215.69 In addition, the Licensing Authority shall have a Protocol governing the storage of confidential information submitted during the second stage to maintain confidentiality.
 This Protocol will be available on the Council's website or a hard copy will be available from the Council's offices upon request.